All Episodes

 We'll get to your calls here in a few minutes.

-So, towards the end of Hannity last night, our own Jonathan Hunn at the Fox News Channel got in the middle of this ruckus and late on TV towards the end of the hour last night.
+Sean, so towards the end of Hannity last night, our own Jonathan Hunt at the Fox News channel got in the middle of this ruckus and late on TV towards the end of the hour last night saw this person literally get punched in the face.

-A mob mentality took over and we were seeing this unfold as I was going off the air last night.
+And we were seeing this unfold as I was going off the air last night.

-attacking and assaulting and trying to disrupt the freedom of speech and the opportunity to assemble of their fellow Americans.
+And these extremists on the left going out there, attacking and attacking and assaulting and trying to disrupt the freedom of speech and the opportunity to assemble of their fellow Americans.

-Madeline and Michelle are Cuban legal immigrants they pursue the American dream.
+Madeline and Michelle are Cuban legal immigrants.

-They're successful they're making it happen.
+They're making it happen.

 Madeline is a lawyer in Miami.

-She used to work at Trump National Dural and they're both outraged like all of us at the violence displayed last night by many waving their Mexican flags and screaming and physically assaulting Trump supporters.
+And they're both outraged, like all of us, at the violence displayed last night by many waving their Mexican flags and screaming and physically assaulting Trump supporters.

 Welcome both of you to the program.

-Thank you so much, Hannity.
+Thank you very much, Hannity.

-It's a pleasure.
+It's been a pleasure.

-So, you know, I got into this last night a little bit with Geraldo, and the fact that Donald Trump had the temerity and I think the courage to go after a judge who has an obvious conflict of interest and is a member of the La Rasa Lawyers Group, and that we know that the law firm of Robbins Geller, appointed by the judge in this case to represent a plaintiff in the Trump University class action suit, had donated $2,700 to Hillary Clinton's campaign.
+So, you know, I got into this last night a little bit with Geraldo and the fact that Donald Trump had the temerity and I think the courage to go after a judge who has an obvious conflict of interest and is a member of the La Rossa lawyers group and that we know that the law firmer Robbins Geller,

-So I think he's right to point out that this guy has a a bias in this case and should have recused himself, but yet that is being portrayed by the media as somehow being anti-Hispanic or anti-Latino.
+So I think he's right to point out that this guy has a bias in this case and should have recused himself, but yet that is being portrayed by the media as somehow being anti-Hispanic or anti-Latino.

 What is your reaction, Madeline?